 The demand for transportation infrastructure has far outpaced the resources of federal, state and local governments.
-The Texas Legislature has established innovative methods of developing and financing transportation projects.
-One such tool used by local entities to advance transportation projects is a transportation reinvestment zone (TRZ).
+So the Texas Legislature has established innovative methods of developing and financing transportation projects.
+One such tool local entities use to advance transportation projects is a transportation reinvestment zone (TRZ).

 Eligibility and Program Details